All Things Stewart Mineral Springs

 With Charlie lovingly so sharing his timeless wisdom and deep roots to the land with our small group, I was instantly smitten by the powerful magic of the place...
-And saddened when, soon after, operation closed gates to general public for several years for want of absentee owner's finding responsible management willing to work cheap and drum up then-slack visitor volume, without worrying about would-be backwoods operation.
+And saddened when, soon after, operation closed gates to general public for several years, for want of absentee owner's finding responsible management willing to work cheap and drum up then-slack visitor volume without worrying about would-be backwoods operation.
 (Then extended family of Suzy, Mary, Pat, CeCee, and Linda came along to rescue place.
 See their story, which includes that of writer's, in time coming aboard to reinforce their dedicated efforts.)

 Same-elevation off-grid patch of juniper-and-sagebrush high desert across Shasta Valley from Springs has been home most of adult life.
-Built off-grid cabin almost entirely myself from ground up and without power tools over leisurely three year period.
+Built off-grid cabin almost entirely myself from ground up and without power tools, over leisurely three year period.

 Also did two runs as paid bathhouse attendant, in 2002 and 2005.
-Joy of service buoyed efforts there as well, unalloyed by any gnawing financial needs for having small inheritance, growing a small home-biz, and living simply in boonies on own land, no always-looming rent or mortgage to sweat (just annual property tax bite).
+Joy of service buoyed efforts there as well, unalloyed by any gnawing financial needs for having small inheritance, growing a small home-biz, and living simply in boonies on own land, no always-looming rent or mortgage to sweat; just annual property tax bite.

 Not that I didn't cause management headaches; of course I did.
 Over time I got fired not once but twice.
 Long stories, but essentially for high -- okay, borderline quixotic -- service standards inextricably tangled up with with romantic fantasies and delusions over various co-workers both interfering with business as usual.

-Though by 2015 I hadn't earned a cent as staff in over a decade (still sold bulk pumice and obsidian stones in gift shop), until late 2017 had kept an oar in the waters through work-trade by helping Mario maintain cold plunge that had formerly been my own bailiwick, having created and maintained the plunge for 14 years, until a hernia from over-ambitious boulder moving (going undiagnosed for six years of mysterious pains) finally forced stepping aside.
+Though by 2015 I hadn't earned a cent as staff in over a decade (still sold bulk pumice and obsidian stones in gift shop), until late 2017 I'd kept an oar in the waters through work-trade by helping Mario maintain cold plunge that had formerly been my own bailiwick, having created and maintained the plunge for 14 years until a hernia from over-ambitious boulder moving (going undiagnosed for six years of mysterious pains) finally forced stepping aside.

 Suddenly countless c/o fans found themselves up a tree as far as partaking in long-accustomed spa visit.

 Every aficionado has had their own intimate relationship with place.
-Unorganized de facto boycott, obviously, has no leader...least of all some doofus like me.
+Unorganized de facto boycott obviously has no leader...least of all some doofus like me.
 Watchwords of Nobel laureate of literature: "Don't follow leaders / watch the parking meters."

-Fun fact: Park Creek's coldplunge temperature varies widely over year...from too-chilly-for-words 30 degrees F. during major winter cold snaps (flowing water freezes at lower temp.) to thoroughly pleasant and linger-able 70 degrees F. during summer heat waves.
+Fun fact: Park Creek's coldplunge temperature varies widely over year...from too-chilly-for-words 30 degrees F. during major winter cold snaps (flowing water freezes at lower temp.) to a thoroughly pleasant and linger-able 70 degrees F. during summer heat waves.

-Long released from day to day operational cares, writer offers a perspective integrating 16 years volunteering, 30 months actually living on the grounds as the custodian and groundskeeper, and weekly or better use of spa for over a quarter century...along with diligent research of buried past, now-sketchy acquaintance with present, and elusive psychic glimpses of unborn future.
+Long released from day to day operational cares, writer offers a perspective integrating 16 years volunteering, 30 months actually living on the grounds as custodian and groundskeeper, plus weekly or better use of spa for over a quarter century...along with diligent research of buried past, now-sketchy acquaintance with present, and elusive psychic glimpses of unborn future.

-Main story thread continues after yet another long, rambling sidebar
+Main story thread continues after yet another long rambling sidebar

 Take this job...